zero-radiance/GIGL/README.txt

 1. MSVC2013 redistributables (https://www.microsoft.com/en-us/download/details.aspx?id=40784);
 2. graphics drivers with OpenGL 4.4 support.

+Notice:
+During the first start up, the renderer will procedurally generate volume density textures.
+This make take a few seconds.
+The subsequent program launches will be considerably faster, as the textures will be read from disk.

 Controls:
 * SPACE      reset all settings;
 * G          toggle global illumination;